0x43eba/Obsidian-Iris/README.md

 # ObsidianIris

 Iris is a tool for rolling over your previous day's unfinished tasks.
+This is based on, but not a fork of [this](https://github.com/shichongrui/obsidian-rollover-daily-todos).

 ### To Install